AntKazakovv/dotfiles/src/modules/games/components/dropdown-search/dropdown-search.component.md

             lazy: true,
         },
         noContentText: {
-            default: gettext('Sorry, but no games found.
-Check your spelling or try a different game title.'), },
+            default: gettext('Sorry, but nothing was found.
+Check the spelling or try a different name.'), },
         updateGridAfterFiltering: true,
     },